 Lee Gisbourne’s new role at Qbase, which will start in February and be predominantly based in London, will focus on working directly with our not-for-profit customer to develop and implement new business insight strategies.

-Asked about his appointment with Qbase Lee commented, “It is a great pleasure for me to join Qbase, who are such a huge presence in the charity sector, because it gives me the opportunity to use my skills and expertise to help a greater number of charities achieve similar successes to those we achieved at the RNLI.
-Of course it is sad to leave the RNLI but thankfully I will remain close to my colleagues”.
+Asked about his appointment with Qbase Lee commented, “It is a great pleasure for me to join Qbase, who is such a huge presence in the charity sector because it gives me the opportunity to use my skills and expertise to help a greater number of charities achieve similar successes to those we achieved at the RNLI.
+Of course, it is sad to leave the RNLI but thankfully I will remain close to my colleagues”.

 Lee is passionate about data, insight and the charity sector, and also is known for his willingness to provide support and guidance to his fellow data-based fundraising professionals, Lee has worked for the RNLI since 2007.

 Lee’s role at the RNLI was to develop and implement database analysis systems and techniques that deliver full optimisation of data, which can then be used to influence strategic decision making.

 At the RNLI Lee was responsible for developing the charity’s life stages and engagement segmentation model introduced propensity models into the marketing team, produced the first-lifetime value reporting and developed several supporter lifecycles and product lifecycle models.

 For this Lee has won many awards, including Winner of the IoF Insight Special Interest Group Team of the Year, Winner of Best Use of FastStats 2013, which was won in collaboration with Qbase, and was shortlisted for Marketing Week’s Data Professional of the Year.